Alaska Adventure Journal

 Fishing Gear

-Collapsible Crab Trap from Ladner
+Collapsible Crab Trap

 Our planned routing will start us by truck in Sterling, AK.
 We will pick Jeff up at the Anchorage airport and immediately depart on the Alaska Highway for Haines, passing thru Palmer, Glenallen, Tok and Nothway, Alaska.
 We will then enter the Canadian Yukon territory and pass thru the Canadian town of Haines Junction, entering the Canadian Province of British Columbia and then reentering Alaska and arriving into Haines for our launching of the boat.